-What makes testing so important is the fact that it has a direct effect on the end result or, in other words, the product or a service.
+What makes testing so important is the fact that it has a direct effect on the end result or, in other words, the product or service.
 This means that companies who develop their products and services without testing, or testing using the wrong testing methodology, can end up building product or service features that will not be successful.
-Not only does this waste precious resources but it can also cause the company to wander in the wrong direction which can negatively impact its bottom line and, in some more serious cases, bring its market position in question.
+Not only does this waste precious resources but it can also cause the company to wander in the wrong direction which can negatively impact its bottom line and, in some more serious cases, bring its market position into question.

 Today, when most businesses conduct their business online, they use websites to generate revenue either by driving traffic to the website or by converting website visitors to customers.
 Therefore, testing your website is as important as testing your products or services.

 But how do you test your website?

 In this article, we dive into the sea of possibilities that A/B testing, often called split testing, and list 11 brilliant ways how you can use it on your website.
 But before we set sail, let us first explain what A/B testing really is.

 As Denis Diderot, 17th Century French Philosopher once said, “There are three principal means of acquiring knowledge… observation of nature, reflection, and experimentation.
 Observation collects facts; reflection combines them; experimentation verifies the result of that combination.”
 Fast forward to today, not much has changed as Carrie Wang, growth architect at BCG Digital Ventures says, “Companies with the most successful products are constantly conducting user testing.
 But not all user testing is created alike — and not all user testing is appropriate for every product.”

 So, what exactly is A/B Testing?
 A/B testing (also known as split testing) is a testing methodology where two variants of the same website are shown to website visitors at the same time with the goal of finding which of the two performs better, usually by measuring conversion funnel.